Shaninnik/PWSwitch/README.md

 `PWSwitch` has a wide number of properties to customize it's appearance.
 All properties can be set globally with the `UIAppearance` proxy: `PWSwitch.appearance()`, or directly in code or Interface Builder attribute inspector.
 Global values set with the `UIAppearance` can be overriden for specific instance by changing their property values directly.

 - `trackOffBorderColor` - track border color when state is Off
 - `trackOffPushBorderColor` - track border color when switch is pressed (touch began, but not ended).
-Border width is animated and fills inside of the track completely if `shouldFillOnPush` is true.
+Border width is animated and fills inside of the track completely if `shouldFillOnPush` is true
 - `trackOffFillColor` - track fill color when state is Off
 - `thumbOffBorderColor` - thumb border color when state is Off
+- `thumbOffPushBorderColor` - thumb border color when switch is pressed (touch began, but not ended).
+Set to the same value as `thumbOffBorderColor` if border color animation is not desireable
 - `thumbOffFillColor` - thumb fill color when state is Off
+- `trackBorderFillColor` - track border color when state is On.
+If `shouldFillOnPush` is true then border completely fills track
 - `trackOnFillColor` - track fill color when state is On
 - `thumbOnBorderColor` - thumb border color when state is On
 - `thumbOnFillColor` - thumb fill color when state is On